GIRA/PhysicalBits/middleware/desktop/README.md

 The app uses a configuration file called `config.json` with just three parameters:

-* "startServer": If true, it will start the server by running either `start.bat` (on Windows) or `start.sh` (on linux and macOS).
+* `"startServer"`: If true, it will start the server by running either `start.bat` (on Windows) or `start.sh` (on linux and macOS).
-* "index": The path to the IDE html file that will be used for the main window.
+* `"index"`: The path to the IDE html file that will be used for the main window.
-* "devTools": If true, the main window will open chrome developer tools automatically.
+* `"devTools"`: If true, the main window will open chrome developer tools automatically.

 ## Compilation